Jma353/US-University-Visualization/README.md

 # CS3300 P2 - US Universities Visualization

-## Clustering of US Universities across the country in terms of various parameters
+## Clustering of US universities across the country in terms of various parameters

 ## Data Sources